myjekylljourney/minima/coming.md

 permanlink: /comingsoon/
 ---

-1. How I got jekyll running in GitHub.
+How I got jekyll running on GitHub.

+How to add a post.

+How to add a page with link at top of page.

+How to tewak the current theme.

-1. How to format text in the Markdown files.
+How to format text in the Markdown files.